The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Introduction

+Of the many applications of the results in~\cite{bormey00a}, the majority are in the context of RL.
+However, two essential assumptions in this prior work appear to be often overlooked and may indeed be violated, especially in RL applications: \wham{$\bullet$} The martingale difference sequence assumption in~\cite{bormey00a} holds only in very special cases, such as \textit{tabular} Q-learning; the martingale difference property is exploited in~\cite{sze97} to obtain error bounds for this special case. \wham{$\bullet$} It is assumed in~\cite{bormey00a} that $\bfPhi$ is a Markov chain, which rules out parameter-dependent exploration, such as $\epsy$-greedy policies.

+One of the main aims of this paper is to rectify these problems.
+We provide much more realistic assumptions on the ``noise'' process $\bfPhi$, which are valid in a broad range of applications and lead to far stronger conclusions than anticipated in prior research.
+Specifically, we consider a {\em family} of Markov processes $\bfPhi^\theta$ and assume that the evolution of each $\bfPhi^\theta $ is specified by a transition kernel $P^\theta$ from family $\{P_\theta : \theta\in\Re^d \}$; these define a conditional Markov property as in~\cite{pezheu97,rambha19}.
+For example, such a parameter dependent model may take the form,

+in which $\bfmW=\{W_n\}$ is an independent and identically distributed (i.i.d.) sequence.
+Such models are required, e.g., in analysis of Q-learning, of off-policy TD-learning with parameter-dependent exploration, and of actor-critic methods~\cite{sutbar18,CSRL}.

-The present paper provides alternative assumptions on the ``noise'' that are valid in a broad range of applications, and lead to far stronger conclusions than anticipated in prior research.
-Specially, it is assumed that the Markov chain appearing in \eqref{e:SAa} satisfies (DV3): a slightly weaker version of the well-known Donsker-Varadhan Lyapunov drift condition \cite{donvarI-II, donvarIII}, which is used in \cite{konmey03a,konmey05a} to establish exact large deviations asymptotics for the partial sums of functions of a Markov chain.
+It is assumed that each transition kernel $P_\theta$ satisfies~(DV3)---a slightly weaker version of the well-known Donsker-Varadhan Lyapunov drift condition~\cite{donvarI-II, donvarIII}---which is used in~\cite{konmey03a,konmey05a} to establish exact large deviations asymptotics for the partial sums of functions of a Markov chain; see Section~\ref{s:MCs}.
 Details and connections with other drift conditions are discussed in the next section.

+The main results we obtain are the following.
+We hope to make the theory more accessible by conveying the main ideas in the body of the paper, and leaving tedious calculations to the Appendix.

-\paragraph{Contributions} The main results we obtain are the following. \begin{itemize} \item \Cref{t:BigConvergence,t:BigBounds}: Subject to Lipschitz bounds on $f$ and $\barf$ we construct a Lyapunov function for the joint process $\{\theta_n,\Phi_n\}$.
-It satisfies a drift condition that implies boundedness of $\{ \theta_n\}$ almost surely and in $L_4$.
+{\bf Contributions} \begin{itemize} \item Subject to Lipschitz bounds on $f$ and $\barf$, a Lyapunov function is constructed for the joint process $\{\theta_n,\Phi_n\}$.
+It satisfies a drift condition that implies boundedness of $\{ \theta_n\}$ almost surely and in $L_4$. (\Cref{t:BigConvergence,t:BigBounds}.)

-\item \Cref{t:FCLT,t:CLT}: Convergence of $\{\theta_n\}$ to $\theta^*$ is established, and it shown that the fourth moment bound implies the CLT (and a functional CLT) for $\{\theta_n\}$, provided the linearization of $\barf$ at $\theta^\ocp$ satisfies assumptions that are well known in the case of martingale-difference noise.
-We also obtain convergence of the normalized covariance,